Stevie Ray Vaughan & Double Trouble

-The 1960s had been the music’s last golden age, a time when masters like Muddy Waters, Howlin’ Wolf, and B. B. King played to eager young rock audiences fascinated by its emotional power, and guitar kingpins like Jimi Hendrix, Eric Clapton, Jimmy Page, Jeff Beck, Duane Allman, Johnny Winter, Carlos Santana and Mike Bloomfield – a member of The Paul Butterfield Blues Band – collectively created a new hybrid: blues rock.
+The 1960's had been the music’s last golden age, a time when masters like Muddy Waters, Howlin’ Wolf and B. B. King played to eager young rock audiences fascinated by its emotional power, and guitar kingpins like Jimi Hendrix, Eric Clapton, Jimmy Page, Jeff Beck, Duane Allman, Johnny Winter, Carlos Santana and Mike Bloomfield collectively created a new hybrid: blues rock.
 From blues rock came heavy metal and the likes of Led Zeppelin.
 But in the 1970s, rock also became increasingly diversified, with other new sounds and styles running rampant.
 It got crowded, with glam, country rock, Southern rock, singer-songwriters, funk, punk, reggae and disco all competing for attention and fans.
 This left little room for blues, and by the end of the decade, its status as a vibrant, relevant music tradition was being seriously questioned.
 What the blues needed most was an exciting new artist, one knowledgeable and passionate about its long and important history in American music, yet original enough to make a new mark.
 It needed someone dazzling enough to grab the attention of rock fans who had lost interest in the blues, yet authentic enough to keep longtime true blues fans in his camp.

-The music turned not to Chicago nor Memphis nor the Mississippi Delta – the traditional wellsprings of great blues – but to Texas, and in particular, to Austin, where it found Stevie Ray Vaughan.
+The music turned not to Chicago nor Memphis nor the Mississippi Delta—the traditional wellsprings of great blues—but to Texas, Austin in particular, where it found Stevie Ray Vaughan.
 Texas already had a rich blues tradition before Vaughan arrived on the scene.
-In the 1920s, Blind Lemon Jefferson became one of country blues’ biggest stars.
+In the 1920's, Blind Lemon Jefferson became one of country blues’ biggest stars.
 A decade later, T-Bone Walker introduced the electric guitar to the blues, dramatically changing its sound and scope.
-Lightnin’ Hopkins’ vast recording catalogue reflected his blues virtuosity on both the acoustic and electric guitar, while players like Clarence “Gatemouth” Brown, Johnny Copeland, Freddie King, and Albert Collins brought blues closer to R&B and rock and roll.
-Then, in the 1960s, Janis Joplin, Johnny Winter and ZZ Top contributed to the blues-rock explosion.
+Lightnin’ Hopkins’ vast recording catalogue reflected his blues virtuosity on both the acoustic and electric guitar, while players like Clarence “Gatemouth” Brown, Johnny Copeland, Freddie King and Albert Collins brought blues closer to R&B and rock and roll.
+In the 1960's Janis Joplin, Johnny Winter and ZZ Top contributed to the blues-rock explosion.
 Vaughan’s name would be added to this distinguished list of legendary Texas blues artists.

 Born in 1954, Vaughan was raised in the Oak Cliff section of Dallas.
 His earliest and most important influence was his big brother, Jimmie.